shunting314/sos/doc/qemu.md

 - 'print /x sth': print in hexadecimal foramt
 - 'x /10i addr': disassemble 10 instructions at the specified address.
 Super useful
 - 'info tlb': check paging

+# Reference
+- [QEMU - networking](https://wiki.qemu.org/Documentation/Networking): This doc mentions the default IP addresses for the guest OS (10.0.2.15) and gateway (10.0.2.2).
+It also mentions an option (e.g. `-object filter-dump,id=f1,netdev=u1,file=dump.dat`) to dump the network packets inside QEMU to a file.